defiads/defiads/README.md

 Every defiads node maintains a copy of a network-wide shared 1GB memory pool of current ads.

 An ad is replicated to other nodes as long as there is some bitcoin locked to it on the bitcoin network.
-Locking means the owner of the bitcoins transferred them to an address that is cryptographically associated with the ad using the [pay-to-contract](https://arxiv.org/pdf/1212.3257.pdf) protocol.
+Locking means the owner of the bitcoins transferred some sats to an address that is cryptographically associated with the ad using the [pay-to-contract](https://arxiv.org/pdf/1212.3257.pdf) protocol.
 The address does not release the bitcoins until a predefined time span that is the duration of the advertizement, this is accomplished with [OP_CSV](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki).

-defiads nodes rank advertizements by the ratio of length divided by bitcoins committed and will only replicate the top 1GB of this ranked list.
+defiads nodes rank advertizements by the ratio of length divided by bitcoins locked and will only replicate the top 1GB of this ranked list.

-You may read the ad pool by starting a defiads process of your own and the query the content through its JSON-RPC API.
+You may read the ads pool by starting a defiads process of your own and the query the content through its JSON-RPC API.

 You may place ads by performing the following steps, with the below documented JSON-RPC API
 1. deposit some bitcoins into your defiads node's wallet
 2. prepare an ad, providing its category, abstract and content
-3. fund the ad by locking some of your bitcoins to it for a limited term of the advertizement
+3. fund the ad by locking some of the bitcoins to it for a limited term of the advertizement
 4. you may withdraw your coins from the defiads node's wallet after the advertizement expires

 ## Implementation notes
 defiads connects to both the bitcoin and its own peer-to-peer network.
-You do not need to run a bitcoin node as defiads does only need a small fraction of the information on the bictoin blockchain and retrieves that on its own.
+You do not need to run a bitcoin node as defiads does only need a small fraction of the information on the bictoin blockchain and retrieves that on its own, as an SPV node.

 The defiads node's wallet is compatibe with that of TREZOR, Ledger, Greenwallet and many other wallets that support BIP38, BIP44, BIP48, BIP84 key generation and use standards.

+defiads uses [Invertible Bloom Lookup Tables](https://arxiv.org/pdf/1101.2245.pdf) to synchronize the ads pool with its peers.

 ## Status
 It seems to work, but you should not yet use with real bitcoins, therefore by default it connects the bitcoin's test network.